Commercial Lease Agreement Oklahoma

 The most commonly used lease agreements in the state of Oklahoma include:

-- Standard leases which last for 12 months.
+- Standard leases that last for 12 months.

 - Month-to-month agreements.